-Bolman and Deal's Four-Frame Model
+What is Bolman and Deal's Four Frame Model of Leadership?

 Lee Bolman and Terry Deal outlined their Four-Frame model in their book, Reframing Organizations: Artistry, Choice and Leadership (1991).

 Bolman and Deal stated that leaders should look at and approach organizational issues from four perspectives, which they called 'Frames'.

 In their view, if a leader works with only one habitual Frame (frame of reference), the leader risks being ineffective.

 The Four Frames Outlined by Bolman and Deal

 The Four Frames outlined by Bolman and Deal are:

 Here are descriptions of and differences between the Four Frames:

 Bolman and Deal proposed that a leader should see the organisation's challenges through these four Frames or 'lenses', to gain an overall view, and to decide which Frame or Frames to use.